jamesbrobb/portfolio/src/app/ng/core/analytics/README.md

     BrowserModule,
     AppRoutingModule,
     AnalyticsModule,
+    /*
-    GoogleAnalyticsModule, // importing this module automatically creates and registers the GaAnalyticsAdaptor for the AnalyticsAdaptorService token
+      importing the GoogleAnalyticsModule module automatically creates and registers the GaAnalyticsAdaptor for the AnalyticsAdaptorService token */
+    GoogleAnalyticsModule,
     //...
   ],
   providers: [{